-A Cancer Care Approach Tailored To The Elderly May Give Better Results
+A Cancer Care Approach Tailored To The Elderly May Have Better Results

 "You would be amazed at how many other options open," he says.

-A frail patient with lung cancer, for instance, can be redirected from surgery to radiation which is less toxic than chemotherapy and less invasive than surgery.
+A frail patient with lung cancer, for instance, can be redirected from surgery to radiation, which is less toxic than chemotherapy and less invasive than surgery.

 Geriatric assessments are a way to guide better cancer decision-making, he says.